BigBinary Blog

 option of the insert_all

-allows to define such a unique constraint.
+method allows to define such

-that violate only the specified
+Let's see an example to skip duplicate records that violate only the specified

 unique index :index_articles_on_title_and_author